DessimozLab/fold_tree/README.md

 ## Benchmarking experiments

 To rerun the benchmarking experiments use the benchmarking workflow.
-Typically this should be done on a cluster environment since thousands of trees will be generated.
+This should be done on a cluster environment since thousands of trees will be generated.
 We performed experiments on a slurm cluster and the slurmsimple module is included in this repo to allow snakemake to schedule jobs.
 Other cluster approaches to using snakemake on a cluster should also work.
 The benchmarking pipeline will output 4 types of trees for sequence-based analysis for each family using 2 possible aligners ( muscle5 or clustalo ) and 2 possible tree building approaches ( iqtree of fasttree).
 The pipeline also output 12 structural trees for each family.
 These either use only 3di or 3di and amino acid alignments, 3 different strutural distances ( Fident or Foldtree metric, LDDT and TM score) and with or without statistical correction.
 The trees are then rooted with MAD and scored using ultrametricity and taxonomic congruence metrics.

 To rerun the OMA HOG experiments download the identifier data from zenodo. (###)